junxit/us-congress-bills-110/metadata.md

 - 2007-05-15 — Mr. Conyers moved to suspend the rules and pass the bill, as amended.
 - 2007-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 381 - 34 (Roll no. 348). (text: CR H4985-4986)
 - 2007-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 381 - 34 (Roll no. 348).(text: CR H4985-4986)
+- 2007-05-16 — Received in the Senate.
+- 2007-08-03 — Read twice and referred to the Committee on the Judiciary.